eharoldreyes/ehr-node-boilerplate/README.md

         S3 - data container
         SES - email sending via SMTP or credentials

-    Loggers - uses android logging style and saves error log to a file or database.
+    Loggers - uses Android logging style and saves error log to a file or database.

     Validator